ohmediaorg/security-bundle/README.md

 ## Rendering Entity Create Links

-Determining if a 'create' link should be shown requires some setup, because you need to create an entity so it can be passed to the voter.
+Determining if a 'create' link should be shown requires some setup, because you need to have an entity to pass to the voter.
 Just make sure not to persist that new entity!

 ```php